argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 But look at what Moses does.
 Moses is _truly_ a type of Christ here.
 Look at verses 11-13.

-> 11 But Moses implored the Lord his God and said, “O Lord, why does your wrath burn hot against your people, whom you have brought out of the land of Egypt with great power and with a mighty hand?12 Why should the Egyptians say, ‘With evil intent did he bring them out, to kill them in the mountains and to consume them from the face of the earth’?
+> 11 But Moses implored the Lord his God and said, “O Lord, why does your wrath burn hot against your people, whom you have brought out of the land of Egypt with great power and with a mighty hand?
+12 Why should the Egyptians say, ‘With evil intent did he bring them out, to kill them in the mountains and to consume them from the face of the earth’?
 Turn from your burning anger and relent from this disaster against your people.
 13 Remember Abraham, Isaac, and Israel, your servants, to whom you swore by your own self, and said to them, ‘I will multiply your offspring as the stars of heaven, and all this land that I have promised I will give to your offspring, and they shall inherit it forever.’”

 Moses intercedes on behalf of the people.
 And look at what Moses appeals to in God: God’s desire for His own glory.
 Did you see it there?
 Look again at verse 12.
 He doesn’t want the nations to see God’s actions as evidence that God is evil.
 And look at verse 13.
 Moses appeals to Yahweh’s faithfulness and covenant trustworthiness.
 He says, “Keep your promises!
 Do it for Your own name’s sake!”